How I do choose between one-on-one counselling and group therapy?

 What qualifications do the counsellors have?

-All our counsellors are highly experienced and well-trained generalists who are committed to their own professional development.
+All of our counsellors are highly experienced and well-trained generalists who are committed to their own professional development.
 All of our Certified counsellors have a minimum of a Master’s Degree in Clinical Counselling and they are all Registered Clinical Counsellors (RCC) or Certified Canadian Counsellors (CCC).
 Our intern counsellors are Master and Doctorate level students from Adler University.
 We encourage you to read the bios and watch the videos of our therapists before your session.

 What techniques will my counsellor use?